-SR 190 in combination with SR 136 and SR 178 provide a discontinuous east-west corridor through DVNP.
 A significant percentage of interregional travelers to and through DVNP use one or more roads that are not on the State Highway system.
 These roads include Stateline Road, Panamint Valley Road, Trona - Wildrose Road, and Old Spanish Trail Highway.
 All are part of the Inyo County Maintained Mileage System and essentially serve as extensions of the State Highway system.
-Badwater Road, Scotty's Castle Road (closed for storm damage repairs since 2015), Beatty Cutoff Road, and Daylight Pass Road (maintained by DVNP)

-also provide important interregional routes.
+Badwater Road, Scotty's Castle Road (closed for storm damage repairs since 2015), Beatty Cutoff Road, and Daylight Pass Road (maintained by DVNP) also provide important interregional routes.
 The signage and mapping to travel on these routes is inconsistent.
 Some State maps do not show the roads maintained by the County or DVNP.
-With new signage on the I-15 freeway in Las Vegas pointing visitors to access DVNP via SR 160 in Nevada and either Old Spanish Trail Highway or Stateline Road, it is likely that traffic on these routes will increase.
-On a couple of occasions, I-15 between Baker and Las Vegas has been closed, and Old Spanish Trail Highway has been shown as part of a bypass route bringing large amounts of traffic to this County Road.
+With new signage on the I-15 freeway in Las Vegas pointing visitors to access DVNP via SR 160 in Nevada and either Old Spanish Trail Highway or Stateline Road in California, it is likely that traffic on these routes will increase.
+When the I-15 between Baker and Las Vegas has been closed due to highway maintenance, weather events, or accidents, and Old Spanish Trail Highway has been shown as part of a bypass route bringing heavy traffic to this County road.
 The 2022 Local Road Safety Plan identified Trona Wildrose Road through the Slate Range and Old Spanish Trail Highway over Emigrant Pass as having higher than average crash rates.
-The ICLTC won a Highway Safety Improvement Program (HSIP) grant to make safety improvements over the steep and winding Emigrant Pass.
+In 2023, the ICLTC won a Highway Safety Improvement Program (HSIP) grant to make safety improvements over the steep and winding Emigrant Pass.
+In 2024, the ICLTC submitted a proposal to the cycle 12 HSIP program to address the safety concerns identified in the Local Road Safety Plan (LRSP) on

+Trona Wildrose Road.
 Old Spanish Trail is a historic route that potentially meets funding criteria for rehabilitation through the Federal Lands Access Program (FLAP).